tc39/notes/meetings/2025-11/november-18.md

 DRO: Well, that’s my misunderstanding, then.

 CDA: There’s a point of order.
-Philip says a spec is not necessarily for 2.
-I think that’ definitely—
+PFC says a spec is not necessarily for 2.
+I think that’s definitely—

 JHD: The process document requires a spec to use—I am not reciting it from memory as I used to.
 Major